Visit a museum in Uppsala

 The Uppland County Museum, S:t Eriks torg 10

 The Uppland County Museum is a county museum of cultural history.
-Here you can learn more about the history of Uppsala city and about Uppland’s ancient times over 5000 years.
-There are also current exhibitions on various themes with both an Uppland focus and global perspectives.
+Here you can learn more about the history of Uppsala city and about Uppland’s ancient times, from the Stone Age to the present day.
+The main exhibition contains over 1,000 objects and the stories and destinies of individual people and takes visitors on a personal journey through history.

 Uppsala Art Museum, Uppsala castle